 |Headache||47 (41)||27 (23)|

 |Syncope||7 (6)||1 (<1)|

 The safety of Tyvaso was also studied in a long-term, open-label extension study in which 206 patients were dosed for a mean duration of 2.3 years, with a maximum exposure of 5.4 years.
-Eighty-nine (89%) percent of patients achieved the target dose of nine breaths, four times daily.
-Forty-two (42%) percent achieved a dose of 12 breaths four times daily.
-The adverse events during this chronic dosing study were qualitatively similar to those observed in the 12-week placebo controlled trial.
+Eighty-nine percent (89%) of patients achieved the target dose of 9 breaths, 4 times daily.
+Forty-two percent (42%) achieved a dose of 12 breaths, 4 times daily.
+The adverse events during this chronic dosing study were qualitatively similar to those observed in the 12-week placebo-controlled trial.

-The following adverse reaction has been identified during the postapproval use of Tyvaso.
-Because this reaction is reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate the frequency or establish a causal relationship to drug exposure:
+The adverse reaction of angioedema has been identified during the post-approval use of Tyvaso.
+Because this reaction is reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate the frequency or establish a causal relationship to drug exposure.